 If your dreams of sporting glory have always been financially motivated, then there are few gigs as potentially lucrative as this.
 Ever since Tom Cruise’s Jerry Maguire set the standard for convertible-driving, shades-wearing, morally dubious agents back in the mid-90s, professional sport has been awash with sharp negotiators looking to make a quick buck.

 Many of them have succeeded, too, such as ‘super-agent’ Mino Raiola.
-He took a whopping £41 million cut when his client, French soccer player Paul Pogba, moved from Juventus to Manchester United in 2016, while Jorge Mendes received an entire Greek island as a birthday gift from his client, Cristiano Ronaldo.
+He took a whopping £41 million cut when his client, French soccer player Paul Pogba, moved from Juventus to Manchester United in 2016, while Portuguese agent, Jorge Mendes, received an entire Greek island as a birthday gift from his client, Cristiano Ronaldo.

 Technically, anyone can be an agent, too.
 While shrewd negotiation skills and a knowledge of contract law are an obvious starting point, the ability to build and maintain networks is just as important.
 You will also need to obtain a licence, usually regulated and administered by your chosen sport’s governing body.